CPC Examination Structure and Purpose

 remain certified into the following cycle.
 If you do not intend to practice

 beyond the current period in which you are certified, it would not be necessary

-to meet any of the certification requirements for the next CPC cycle.
-A nurse
+to meet any of the requirements for the next CPC cycle.

 Where will I take the CPC Examination?

-At this time, the NBCRNA plans to deliver the CPC Examinations at a secure
+At this time, the NBCRNA plans to deliver the CPC Examination at a secure

 testing facility; however, we continue to evaluate alternative options.